vishvAsa/notes/materials/paint/limecoat.md

 ### Doot naturals "vedic" brand
 - Their interior and textured wall paint (aka base coat) is said to be completely natural.
 Their glossy wood paints contain additives.
 They don't disclose the ingredients.
 - Manufacturer Manoj Doot estimated in 2021 that exterior texture paint lasts atleast 3 years in Bengaluru weather.
 This would not apply to "interior" paints.
-- Said to be slightly cheaper than regular cheical paint and more health/ environment friendly.
+- Said to be slightly cheaper than regular chemical paint and more health/ environment friendly.
 But, as of 2021, they shipped in plastic containers (rather than sending powder in a gunny bag).

 #### General applicaiton
 - If chemical paint was applied, it should be removed.